-For a simple yet effective anti-fatigue mat, you should consider the Sky Mat.
+For a simple yet effective anti-fatigue mat, consider the Sky Mat.
 This reasonably-priced option comes in three sizes and four dark colors, letting you choose the best fit for your kitchen.
-The anti-fatigue mat is 3/4 of an inch thick and made from the company’s patented foam, which it describes as the “perfect blend of support and softness for standing all day."
+The anti-fatigue mat is 3/4 inch thick and made from the company’s patented foam, which is described as the “perfect blend of support and softness for standing all day."
 The mat has a beveled edge to prevent tripping, as well as a non-slip bottom.
 Further, the Sky Mat is designed to be durable and is easy to wipe clean if you spill anything on it.

 "After testing several anti-fatigue mat options, it was evident upon my first use that the Sky Mat is softer and thicker (at ¾ of an inch) than most competitors." — Rachel Ellison, Product Tester